 For my few hours here, I stored my bags at the tourist information office, which is just across from the port in a large building.
 This gave me a few hours to look around this pretty town.
 You don’t need that long here.
 There is a hostel here, but if you are short on time, you don’t have to stay overnight.

 Instead, I opted to take the bus from here to Montevideo, the capital.
 The bus station is just a 10-minute walk from the centre.
 The bus took 3.5 hours to Montevideo and cost 335 Pesos (there was no toilet onboard and no stops en route).

-Boats run regularly from Buenos Aires and the journey here only took 1 hour and 15 minutes.
+Boats run regularly from Buenos Aires, and the journey here only takes 1 hour and 15 minutes.
 The boat left BA at 8.15 am to Colonia and cost £30.00 with Buquebus (Choose ‘Solo Ida’ if you are just going one way and ‘sin vehiculo’ if you are travelling on foot).